 As per Strategyr, the cloud call center is predicted to reach $424.11 billion at 25% CAGR by 2033.

-In this article, we’ll understand about types of call centers and the essential difference between them.
+In this article, we’ll understand about types of call centers and the essential difference between inbound and outbound call centers.
 It is necessary to understand what differentiates the two of them to decide for your business.

 What is an Inbound call center?